geojeff/busser/README.md

 name, app name or version, build action, etc. And the colors module can be used for custom reporting from the server and in analysis printouts.

+Format the docco presentation by customizing docco css for the project.

+Make Waiter into an installable npm module.

+Add tests, using vows perhaps.
+Some of the new modules can be used in concert to make fixtures and testing harnesses.

 Support for Coffeescript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.
 Waiter was written in Coffeescript as an exploration to learn the language